EsotericSoftware/tablelayout/README.md

 [PageLayout](http://pagelayout.sourceforge.net/) uses a concise Java API to describe the table.

-PnutsLayout (webpage no longer available) was written by Toyokazu Tomatsu as part of [Pnuts](http://en.wikipedia.org/wiki/Pnuts).
+[PnutsLayout](https://github.com/kmizu/spnuts/blob/master/modules/pnuts.awt/src/pnuts/awt/PnutsLayout.java) was written by Toyokazu Tomatsu as part of [Pnuts](http://en.wikipedia.org/wiki/Pnuts).
 TableLayout was originally inspired by PnutsLayout.

-UIHierarchy (webpage no longer available) was also inspired by PnutsLayout.
+[UIHierarch](https://web.archive.org/web/20200216023713/http://chrriis.free.fr/projects/uihierarchy/index.html) was also inspired by PnutsLayout.
 It is interesting because it is not actually a layout manager, instead it uses a combination of method chaining and constraint strings to more cleanly create UI hierarchies and configure layout parameters.

 [RiverLayout](https://github.com/Deses/RiverLayout) uses tags in constraint strings.
-_Orignal webpage no longer available http://www.datadosen.se/riverlayout/_.
+_[Orignal webpage](http://www.datadosen.se/riverlayout/) is no longer available._

 [FormLayout](https://www.jgoodies.com/freeware/libraries/forms/) is similar to RiverLayout, but more sophisticated.

 [MIGLayout](http://www.miglayout.com/) is even more sophisticated than FormLayout.
 It attempts to support many kinds of layouts beyond tables and has a somewhat bloated number of features.
 It has a complex constraint language.
 It can layout using a grid, border, absolute, etc.

-DesignGridLayout (webpage no longer available) uses canonical grids.
+[DesignGridLayout](https://web.archive.org/web/20070728043408/https://designgridlayout.dev.java.net/)) uses canonical grids.
 For the most part, widgets are simply added and the ideal table is determined automatically.
 This cuts down the needed Java code to a minimum and enforces UI guidelines.
 The downside is that DesignGridLayout does not handle arbitrary table layouts.
 If a UI problem can be handled using a canonical grid, DesignGridLayout is the most elegant solution.
 If you want to deviate from a canonical grid, you have no recourse.

 [PanelMatic](https://github.com/codeworth-gh/PanelMatic) a both a layout and a simple UI builder mostly on the page axis.
 The fluent builder allows to add text fields or components.